-The goal of this study is to contribute to the debate on the role of government spending in shaping the growth process.
+This study contributes to the debate on how government spending shapes the growth process.
 We take the analysis in three new directions.
-First, we investigate the role of government spending in a scale-invariant Schumpeterian model of endogenous innovation.
-Second, we allow public spending to be the catalyst that precipitates the takeoff of the economy.
-Third, we postulate a production structure that violates the conventional condition for endogenous growth, namely, that the economy's reduced-form production function must be linear in the accumulated factor.
+First, we consider government spending, both as a flow and as a cumulated stock, in a scale-invariant Schumpeterian model of endogenous innovation.
+Second, we allow public spending to be the catalyst that precipitates an industrial takeoff.
+Third, we postulate a production structure that generates robust endogenous growth by violating the conventional condition for endogenous growth, namely, that the economy's reduced-form production function must be linear in the accumulated factor.
 With non-distortionary taxation, increasing productive government spending causes an earlier industrial takeoff and faster economic growth.
 With distortionary labor-income tax under elastic labor supply, instead, increasing productive government spending has a U-shaped effect on the timing of the industrial takeoff and an inverted-U effect on economic growth.
-Using cross-country panel data, we document an inverted-U relationship between productive government spending and economic growth.
-Calibrating the model to US data, we find that raising productive government spending from its historical value to to its growth-maximizing value causes an earlier industrial takeoff by over six decades and an increase in the long-run level of output by 129%.
-We also explore the robustness of our results under consumption tax and corporate income tax.
+Using cross-country panel data, we document a hump-shaped relationship between productive government spending and economic growth.
+Calibrating the model to the US, we find that raising productive government spending from its historical value to its growth-maximizing value causes an earlier industrial takeoff by over two decades and an increase in the long-run level of output by about 40%.
+We also explore the robustness of our results under a consumption tax and a corporate income tax.